GPS : 48°32'57 N 4°42'21 W

 The saint carries in her hand the red flower that the legend says to bloom around the place of the murder and in the ditches of the castle.

 Restored in 1998, the chapel has benefited from extensive work on its frame, barrel vault, slate roof and walls.
-The engoulants of the beams were originally polychrome.
+Since 2017, new work has focused on lighting and beautifying the interior.
+The coats of arms and engoulants on the beams, for example, are back in polychrome.

 In the centre of the beams, we can still see the traces of several coats of arms, most of which illustrate the alliances of the lords Du Chastel of Trémazan with other noble families in Brittany.
 Heraldist Michel Mauguin has made a remarkable study of it: